 - Contaminated Engine Oil

-Change your engine oil as regularly as possible by disconnecting the drain pipe to allow old oil to flow out, and refill your engine with clean oil.
+Change your engine oil as regularly as possible by disconnecting the drain pipe to allow the old oil to flow out, and refill your engine with clean oil.

 - Damaged spark plug

 A damaged spark plug shifts the balance of the air to fuel ratio.
 A spark plug should ideally ignite your engine and prompt combustion.
-Therefore, a faulty system forces incomplete combustion, which encourages emission of hydrocarbons and other pollutant gases.
+Therefore, a faulty system forces incomplete combustion, which encourages the emission of hydrocarbons and other pollutant gases.

 Have a mechanic correct this fault, not only for the sake of the State Inspection but also to improve the performance of your vehicle and regulate emissions.